pmndrs/react-three-fiber/markdown/api.md

-  orthographic = false          // Creates an orthographic camera if true dpr = undefined               // Pixel-ratio, use window.devicePixelRatio, or automatic: [min, max] frameloop = "always"          // Render-mode: always | demand | never intersect = false             // Toggles rendering when the canvas leaves/enters the viewport. onCreated                     // Callback when vdom is ready onPointerMissed />            // Response for pointer clicks that have missed a target
+  orthographic = false          // Creates an orthographic camera if true dpr = undefined               // Pixel-ratio, use window.devicePixelRatio, or automatic: [min, max] frameloop = "always"          // Render-mode: always | demand | never onCreated                     // Callback when vdom is ready onPointerMissed />            // Response for pointer clicks that have missed a target
 ```